scg-unibe-ch/ese2019-team9/README.md

 ## Open a working state of our project ##
 Open your desired browser and navigate to http://themoln.herokuapp.com .
 Here you will find the most recent, functional version of our project.
-We update this public domain at least once a week on wednesday afternoon.
+We update this public domain at least once a week on Wednesday afternoon.

 ## Backend setup ##
 Navigate to backend folder and run 'npm run dev'.